Court date set for harassment case against Huntington supervisor

 Attorneys from each side will meet in State Supreme Court in Riverhead on Thursday for a preliminary conference to discuss discovery and deposition dates.

-Northport resident Brian Finnegan sued Lupinacci, a former state assemblyman, in December 2018 alleging his then-boss sexually harassed him and assaulted him in an Albany hotel room in 2017.
+Northport resident Brian Finnegan, 27, sued Lupinacci, a former state assemblyman, in December 2018 alleging his then-boss sexually harassed him and assaulted him in an Albany hotel room in 2017.

+“Over the past year there has been further investigation into evidence that strengthens and corroborates Mr. Finnegan’s claims against Mr. Lupinacci,” said Finnegan's attorney Imran H. Ansari, of Aidala, Bertuna & Kamins P.C.
+“Armed with this evidence, we are seeking a court conference order so we may aggressively pursue discovery from Mr. Lupinacci and prosecute the claims Mr. Finnegan has made against him.”

+In February 2019, Lupinacci filed a counterclaim denying all the allegations and sued for slander and defamation and is seeking $1 million in punitive damages.

 Finnegan worked for Lupinacci for three years while he represented District 10 in the Assembly.
 He said verbal harassment — in the form of inquiries about his sex life — began almost immediately after he started as a legislative aide and culminated when Lupinacci performed a sex act on him without his consent in 2017.